Skip to main content

 Want to keep it permanently?

-After attaching a file in chat, ask your agent: "Save this to knowledge settings."
-The agent reads the file from the thread and uploads a copy to Knowledge settings — making it indexed and searchable across all future conversations.
+After attaching a file in chat, ask your agent: "Save this to Knowledge Sources."
+The agent reads the file from the thread and uploads a copy to Knowledge Sources — making it indexed and searchable across all future conversations.
 The original stays in the thread too.

 Upload KnowledgeShare Files in Chat

-WhereBuilder → Knowledge settings, or ask in chatChat message input (+, drag/drop, paste)
+WhereBuilder → Knowledge Sources, or ask in chatChat message input (+, drag/drop, paste)

 StorageAgent-level — indexed, searchable across all threadsThread-level — available in that conversation